 “Bathsheba” by Sebastiano Ricci

-After Bathsheba became pregnant, the king gave orders to his war general, that Bathsheba first husband, should be placed on the front lines of the battle to meet his fate.
+After Bathsheba became pregnant, the king gave orders to his war general, Bathsheba’s first husband should be placed on the front lines of the battle to meet his fate.
 After Uriah was killed, David married Bathsheba.
 Bathsheba’s first child by David was struck with a severe illness and died, unnamed a few days after birth.
 The king accepted the baby’s death as his punishment for his sin.
 Later Bathsheba gave birth to Solomon, who succeeded David as king.

 In Islam, David is considered to be a prophet, but some Islāmic traditions view the Bible story as incompatible with the principle of the infallibility of the prophets.

-Sebastiano Ricci was an Italian painter who trained in Venice and became a great travelling baroque painter.
-He specialised in frescos and paintings for churches and palaces, depicting biblical and mythological compositions.
+Sebastiano Ricci was an Italian painter who trained in Venice and became a great traveling baroque painter.
+He specialized in frescos and paintings for churches and palaces, depicting biblical and mythological compositions.
 This painting demonstrated Ricci’s use of buildings and columns to define the background and to provide a picturesquely decorative framework for the figures grouped as if on the stage.

-In 1671, he was apprenticed in Venice, however, in 1678, a youthful indiscretion led to an unwanted pregnancy, and ultimately to a greater scandal when Ricci was accused of attempting to poison the young woman to avoid marriage.
+In 1671, he was apprenticed in Venice, however, in 1678, a youthful indiscretion led to an unwanted pregnancy, and ultimately to a more significant scandal when Ricci was accused of attempting to poison the young woman to avoid marriage.
 He was imprisoned and released only after the intervention of a nobleman.
 He eventually married the mother of his child in 1691, although this was a stormy union.
 Following his release, he moved to Bologna, where he gained significant commissions.
 In 1688 Ricci abandoned his wife and daughter and fled to Turin with another woman.
-He was again imprisoned, and nearly executed, but was eventually freed by the intercession of the Duke of Parma who employed him.
+He was again imprisoned and nearly executed but was eventually freed by the intercession of the Duke of Parma, who employed him.

 He also accepted patronage in London, where he completed together with and his nephew paintings depicting mythological frolics: Cupid and Jove, Bacchus meets Ariadne, Diana and Nymphs, Bacchus and Ariadne, Venus and Cupid, Diane and Endymion, and a Cupid and Flora.
 He was also commissioned to complete other wall-paintings depicting religious and mythological scenes.

-In 1716 travelled to Paris, where he met Watteau and collaborated with the leading French artists, and he finally returned to Venice in 1718 a wealthy man.
+In 1716 he traveled to Paris, where he met Watteau and collaborated with the leading French artists, and he finally returned to Venice in 1718, a wealthy man.
 He continued his successful art career until he died in Venice in 1734.

 - Title: Bathsheba